daanvdh/JavaForger/README.md

 ## Custom Templates

-For writing custom templates you first have to set a custom template location.
+For writing custom templates you first have to set a custom template location, which can be done as follows:
-Note that with that settting it is not possible anymore to access the custom templates, this will be possible in a future version.
-Setting the custom template location can be done as follows:

-	Configuration freeMarkerConfig = FreeMarkerConfiguration.getDefaultConfig();
-	freeMarkerConfig.setDirectoryForTemplateLoading(new File("src\\main\\resources\\templates"));
-	JavaForgerConfiguration.builder().withFreeMarkerConfiguration(freeMarkerConfig).withTemplate("equals.javat").withMergeClassProvider(new MergeClassProvider()).build();
+	StaticJavaForgerConfiguration.getConfig().addTemplateLocation("project/relative/path/to/templates");

 We can define a template called "equals.javat" as given below.
 We can see that we access the fields parsed from an input class in a loop, where we use the name of each field to construct the EqualsBuilder.